Neptune-Crypto/neptune-core/developer_docs/git_branches.md

 This [blog article](https://gatowololo.github.io/blog/cargo-patch/) is also helpful.

-Finally, all such temporary patches must be removed before publishing a crate!
+Finally, all such temporary patches must be removed before publishing a crate or issuing a new release!